marijnh/Eloquent-JavaScript/04_data.md

 ```

 By going over all the events, and adding those that aren't already in
-there to the `events` array, this collects every type of event.
+there to the `events` array, the function collects every type of
+event.

 Using that, we can see all the ((correlation))s.